-The estimation of the green hydrogen potential sources data from the Power-to-X Atlas 80.
+The estimation of the green hydrogen potential sources data from the Power-to-X Atlas 77.
 The respective methodology is based on a GIS analysis, considering multiple eligibility criteria to produce green hydrogen.
 One key criterion is the access to seawater or surface water resources, which constrains the analysed production potential to coastal areas and interior areas in the vicinity of surface water resources.
-Desalinated water only adds about 1 per cent to the cost of green hydrogen, so with the proper mechanisms, water scarcity issues can be avoided81 Therefore, major shares of the interior country area are not considered where the water access criterion is not fulfilled82.
-In the used data source are no wind power plants considered for the hydrogen production in Algeria, Jordan, Oman and UAE because of the too low capacity-factor respectively the too high LCOE.
-Therefore, the hydrogen production pathways based on renewable wind energy were not analysed for these countries.
+Desalinated water only adds about 1 per cent to the cost of green hydrogen, so with the proper mechanisms, water scarcity issues can be avoided78 Therefore, major shares of the interior country area are not considered where the water access criterion is not fulfilled79.
+In the used data source are no wind power plants considered for the hydrogen production in Algeria, Jordan, Oman and UAE.
+With available data however, the displayed potential could rise significantly, as it would be for Jordan, for example.
+Therefore, the hydrogen production pathways based on renewable wind energy were not analysed for these countries but will have to be evaluated in the future.
 Furthermore, no volume potential data was available for the following countries: Bahrain, Comoros, Lebanon, Qatar and the Palestinian Territories on the consulted source.